davidselassie/games/_games/afakeartistinnewyork.md

 Now it's drawing time!
 Get out a blank piece of **paper** and a **pencil or pen**.
 All artists (including the fake) now take turns drawing _a single line_ on the paper.
-A single line can be curvy or straight or cross itself, it just can't involve picking up and putting down the pencil.
+A single line can be curvy or straight or cross itself and start anywhere, it just can't involve picking up and putting down the pencil.

 Once each artist has drawn one line, go around the circle again.
 Each artist will finish two lines in total.